 Create and Maintain an Action Plan for school/work-

-Food Allergy Emergency Action Plan -Include specific actions to be taken in the event of accidental or purposeful ingestion of the allergenic food
+Develop an individualized Health Care Plan – which includes strategies for food avoidance as well as an Emergency Action Plan with specific actions to be taken in the event of accidental or purposeful ingestion of the allergenic food.

 - Epinephrine (Injectable)

-Specific instruction on transport to ER/ED (emergency room) for follow up care
+Document specific instruction on transport to ER/ED (emergency room) for follow-up care

-Emergency medications and plan need to be with child/adult
+Emergency medications and plan need to be accessible at all times.

 exploring the HEART of food allergy